botshelomokoka/anya-core/docs/API.md

 This document provides a comprehensive guide to the Anya Core API, detailing the available endpoints, request/response formats, and authentication methods for both open-source and enterprise features.

+This document provides a comprehensive guide to the Anya Core API, detailing the available endpoints, request/response formats, and authentication methods.

 ## Authentication

 All API requests require authentication using JSON Web Tokens (JWT).
 Include the JWT in the Authorization header of your requests: